google/deepconsensus/docs/quick_start.md

     /data/subreads_to_ccs.bam
 ```

-DeepConsensus will take FASTA format of *ccs*.
+DeepConsensus will take the consensus sequences output by *ccs* in FASTA format.

 *actc* already converted the BAM into FASTA.
 Rename and index it.